About our staff

 I studied medieval and modern history at the University of Birmingham, which is where I developed an abiding interest in medieval social history.
 My particular research interest in medieval women led me to the Centre for Medieval Studies at the University of York, where I obtaining an MA and a DPhil in Medieval Studies.
 I was appointed Lecturer in Medieval History at Edinburgh in 2001.
 I was promoted to Senior Lecturer in 2008 and was the founding director of the cross-College Centre for Medieval and Renaissance Studies later that year.

 I am the medieval editor for Manchester University Press’s Gender in History series and I am on the editorial board of Women’s History Review.
-I am also on the steering committee of the Gender and Medieval Studies group, which hosts an annual conference.

 My academia.edu page: https://edinburgh.academia.edu/CordeliaBeattie

 - Britain & Ireland

 My research interests broadly lie in the history of women and gender in pre-modern Britain and Europe, especially in relation to the law, marriage, and material culture.

 I am currently working on a number of projects.
 For example, I have been pursuing an interest in women’s legal status and activities through an analysis of married women’s ability to own property and make testaments in pre-modern Britain and Ireland.
 I have published an article on the English wills and now have plans to publish one on the sixteenth-century Scottish material (with my former student, Dr Cathryn Spence), as well as a comparative piece that will bring in material from Ireland and Wales.

 In 2018/19 I traced two missing manuscripts by Alice Thornton (1626-1707), a member of the Yorkshire gentry.
 My new project, with Dr Suzanne Trill in English Literature, is working towards a digital editions of the four extant books of Alice Thornton.